nathaliefil/uroboros/documentation/Commands.md

 # **Variable declaration commands**

-These commands assign value to variable.
+These commands assign values to variables.
 First assignment of variable sets its type: [logic], [number], [time], [text] or [list].
 After that it is not possible to change type of variable - there is only one exception (command Add To).
 For more information visit "DataStructures.md".

 | Structure | Effect |
 | ------------- | ------------- |